The main research interests of the group are:

 - Diffusion, interactions, and assembly processes in colloidal dispersions of polymer, inorganic, and lipid nanoparticles.

 - Design, fabrication, and testing of functional polymer and composite coatings, including antibacterial, self-cleaning, and abrasion resistant.

-- Combination of atomic force microscopy with high-end optical microscopies for materials characterisation, including confocal fluorescence lifetime imaging microscopy.
+- Combination of atomic force microscopy with high-end optical microscopies for materials science, including fluorescence lifetime imaging microscopy.

 In this link you can find Nacho’s invited presentation summarizing some of the findings from the group at the APS March Meeting in Boston , where he received the Polymer Lecture Exchange Award from the APS and the IOP.